 Tailored from £20,200 per family excl. flights

-15 Days South Luangwa National Park, Kafue National Park, Lower Zambezi National Park, Livingstone (Victoria Falls)
+15 Days South Luangwa National Park, Kafue National Park, Lower Zambezi, Victoria Falls

-15 Days South Luangwa National Park, Kafue National Park, Lower Zambezi National Park, Livingstone (Victoria Falls)
+15 Days South Luangwa National Park, Kafue National Park, Lower Zambezi, Victoria Falls

 This Zambia family safari adventure will take you and your loved ones through three of country’s best and most unique national parks for limitless wildlife watching, followed by time at the famous Victoria Falls, where you can swim in the Devil’s Pool or watch rainbows form in the spray from a thrilling helicopter ride.

 You’ll start in South Luangwa National Park, participating in morning, evening and even night game drives (this national park is one of the few in Africa where night game drives are available).
 Next, you’ll head to Kafue, Zambia’s oldest and largest national park, which is known for its unspoiled wilderness.